On the first day of your child's absence you must contact the absence line:

 The school policy is that no holiday will be authorised during term time except in exceptional circumstances.
 This is a decision explained on the Department for Education website with effect from 1st September 2013.
 Parents/carers wishing to apply for holiday during term time under exceptional circumstances should write a letter to the Principal giving the dates of the proposed absence and the reasons and evidence why it is claimed to be exceptional circumstances.
 Each case will be assessed on an individual basis and the holiday will either be authorised or unauthorised – a letter will be sent to the parent/carer advising them of the decision.
 Taking unauthorised holiday during term time may result in a penalty notice being issued.

 Section 444A of the Education Act 1996 empowers designated LA officers to issue PNs in cases of unauthorised absence from school or alternative provision.
-These powers were extended by Section 105 of the Education and Inspections Act 2006 and the Education (Penalty Notice) (England) Regulations 2007 to allow Penalty Notices to be issued to parents of pupils found in a public place, without reasonable justification, during the first 5 days of any fixed term or permanent exclusion.
+These powers were extended by Section 105 of the Education and Inspections Act 2006 and the Education (Penalty Notice) (England) (Amendment) Regulations 2013 to allow Penalty Notices to be issued to parents of pupils found in a public place, without reasonable justification, during the first 5 days of any fixed term or permanent suspension.
 Darlington Borough Council will consider issuing penalty notices in the following circumstances: